rnovacek/homeassistant_cz_energy_spot_prices/README.md

 You can select an energy unit between kWh and MWh when configuring the integration.
 OTE prices are in EUR, but you can also select to use CZK (Czech Koruna) as a currency for displayed prices (based on ČNB rate for given day).

+### Important note

+OTE (Czech market operator) uses hourly prices indexed from 1, so `1` (first hour of a day) means 0:00 - 1:00.
+It does NOT mean 1:00 - 2:00 as one might expect.
+Please keep this in mind when comparing prices reported by this integration with other sources (OTE, your electricity provider/distributor).

 ## Installation

 1. Copy `custom_components/cz_energy_spot_prices` directory into your `custom_components` in your configuration directory.